DoctorWkt/acwj/23_Local_Variables/Readme.md

 easier than I expected.
 Somehow I suspect the next step will be the tricky one.

 In the next part of our compiler writing journey, I will attempt to add function arguments and parameters to our compiler.
 Wish me luck!
+[Next step](../24_Function_Params/Readme.md)